-Table 2-1 Certificate Condition (Changes by Amendments and the Certificate Order in red) CHPE Response EM&CP Section/ Appendix foregoing, and on the further condition that all costs associated with the use of Pursuant to the TRA, Astoria-Rainey Cable to deliver electric energy and capacity transmitted over the HQUS is contracted HVDC Transmission System will also be recovered exclusively on a merchant basis for 100% of the transmission line with no reliance on cost-of-service rates set by either a federal or state regulatory entity, and will not be included in utility rate base, either directly or through a capacity (1,250 MW). contractual agreement between Certificate Holders and any agency, authority or Further, a proposed other entity of the State of New York, any municipal subdivision of the State of New 25-year contract York, any utility subject to cost-based regulation, or any instrumentality of any of the between HQUS and foregoing.
-Prior to, or at the same time they file their EM&CP for the first segment of the NYSERDA for the Facility, the Certificate Holders shall file a report documenting that they have 1,250 MW to be received building contractual commitments from one or more financially responsible delivered from entities for a combined total of no less than 750 MW of Firm Transmission Service Quebec to the City of over the Facility for a period of no less than twenty-five (25) years.
-The Certificate New York over the Holders may not commence construction of the Facility unless and until the CHPE line was Commission has accepted this report.
-If Certificate Holders seeks to recover any of approved by Order the costs of the HVDC Transmission System, or any of the costs associated with the of the Commission use of the Astoria-Rainey Cable to deliver electric energy and capacity transmitted on April 14, 2022, in over the HVDC Transmission System, in cost-based rates set by a Federal or State Case 15-E-0302 regulatory authority, the Certificate shall be deemed invalid.
-In the event that the (DMM Item 993, Certificate Holders recovers all of any part of the costs of the HVDC Transmission Order Approving System, or any of the costs associated with the use of the Astoria-Rainey Cable to Contracts for the deliver electric energy and capacity transmitted over the HDVC Transmission System, Purchase of Tier 4 under a contract between Certificate Holders and any agency, authority or other entity of the State of New York, any municipal subdivision of the State of New York, Renewable Energy Certificates). any utility subject to cost-based regulation, or any instrumentality of any of the Cerunicales). foregoing, the Certificate shall also be deemed invalid.
-For purposes of this provision, the term "rates" shall include any charges established by the NYPA or a utility
+Table 2-1 Certificate Condition (Changes by Amendments and the Certificate Order in red) Compliance Status EM&CP Section/ Appendix Rainey Cable to deliver electric energy and capacity transmitted over the HVDC Transmission System will also be recovered exclusively on a merchant basis with no reliance on cost-of-service rates set by either a federal or state regulatory entity, and will not be included in utility rate base, either directly or through a contractual agreement between Certificate Holders and any agency, authority or other entity of the State of New York, any municipal subdivision of the State of New York, any utility subject to cost-based regulation, or any instrumentality of any of the foregoing.
+Prior to, or at the same time they file their EM&CP for the first segment of the Facility, the Certificate Holders shall file a report documenting that they have received building contractual commitments from one or more financially responsible entities for a combined total of no less than 750 MW of Firm Transmission Service over the Facility for a period of no less than twenty-five (25) years.
+The Certificate Holders may not commence construction of the Facility unless and until the Commission hold serve the received this report.
+If Certificate Holders seeks to recover any of the costs of the HVDC Transmission System, or any of the costs associated with the use of the Astoria-Rainey Cable to deliver electric energy and capacity transmitted over the HVDC Transmission System, in cost-based rates set by a Federal or State regulatory authority, the Certificate shall be deemed invalid.
+In the event that the Certificate Holders recovers all of any part of the costs of the HVDC Transmission System, under a contract between Certificate Holders and any agency, authority or other entity of the State of New York, any utility subject to cost-based regulation, or any instrumentality of any of the foregoing, the Certificate shall also be deemed invalid.
+For purposes of this provision, the term "rates" shall include any charges established by the NYPA or a utility operating under cost-based regulation, including without limitation base rates, surch 2021.
+Pursuant to the TRA, HQUS is contracted for 100% of the transmission line capacity (1,250 MW).
+Further, a proposed 25-year contract between HQUS and the NYSERDA for 1,250 MW to be delivered from Quebec to the City of New York over the CHPE line was approved by Order of the Commission on April 14, 2022, in Case 15-E-0302 (DMM Item 993, Order Approving Contracts for the Purchase of Tier 4 Renewable Energy Certificates).